 What was the Walker sisters’ cabin like?

-They also had lanterns, family pictures, decorative clocks, dried food, bags of seeds.
+The interior of the house is described as “organized confusion” by the NPS.
+It sounds decidedly more confusing than organized.
+The walls were decorated with newspapers and magazines and adorned with anything that the family deemed worthy.
+Items included calendars, letters and note boxes made from cardboard boxes.
+They also had lanterns, family pictures, decorative clocks, dried food and bags of seeds.
 Anything that could be hung on a nail could be found on their interior walls.

+These items also sometimes served as insulation.
+The rafters of all three rooms were studded with nails or wooden pegs which supported items beyond description.
+There were even walking sticks, crutches, kitchen utensils and baskets that hung from the ceilings of all the rooms.
+Every available inch of space was used for something.
 The “big house” contained six beds, a sewing machine and several chairs along with smaller pieces of furniture.
 The kitchen was equally as crowded, with a table and benches, two stoves, a meal and flour bin and other smaller items.

 The Walker sisters loved flowers.
 The grounds around the cabin were carpeted with all manner of flowering shrubs and plants.
 Roses, lilac, snowball bushes and hydrangeas were just a few of the varieties of flowers on the grounds.